yakuzadave/pymud-ss13/docs/space_exploration.md

 # Space Exploration and Away Missions

-This module introduces very small-scale support for off-station exploration.
+This module introduces lightweight support for off-station exploration.
 Shuttles can travel to procedurally defined sites, where random hazards may occur each tick.
 Away teams should wear EVA suits to monitor their oxygen supply.
-The system is intentionally lightweight and acts as a hook for future expansion.
+Radiation pockets and vacuum sections are common threats and sites may contain random deposits of ore, crystal or ice.
+The system acts as a hook for future expansion and integration with more robust gameplay.

 ## Key Components

 - **Shuttle** – manages navigation, fuel consumption and docking events.
 - **AwaySite** – represents a destination with environmental hazards and resource deposits.
-- **EVASuit** – tracks oxygen levels during extravehicular activity.
+- **EVASuit** – tracks oxygen levels and suffers damage from severe hazards.
 - **AwayMission** – combines a shuttle, a site and a list of crew members.

 `SpaceExplorationSystem` ties these pieces together so game logic can launch a mission and advance it with regular ticks.
+Resources gathered during missions are returned to the station when the shuttle docks.